 - Carpet Types: Choose a pet vacuum cleaner that allows for varying heights of carpet.
 Not all carpet styles are created equal, and you want to remove the pet hair from the entire house.
 Make sure your vacuum works equally well on shag and smoother carpets.

-- Ease of Use: Do you need an engineering degree to work the pet vacuum cleaner?
+- Ease of Use: Do you need an engineering degree to work with the pet vacuum cleaner?
 Ideally, you shouldn’t need to do much more than plug the vacuum in and switch it on.
 The more complicated the instructions, the less likely you’ll be to take the appliance out of the closet.

 - HEPA Filters: Pet dander causes the majority of human-pet allergies.
 Picking up the shed hair goes a long way to cleaning your house, but trapping that dander eases people’s allergies.
 A HEPA filter built into the vacuum keeps those allergens from spitting back into the air where you DON’T want them.